korzio/note/README.md

-# Note - Educational Open Source CLI Project
+# Note - Educational Open Source Project

-Educational Open Source Notes Project to practice with JavaScript, TypeScript, Node, oclif, Git, Web Components, and Project Management
+Educational Open Source Project to practice with `JavaScript, TypeScript, Node, oclif, Git, Web Components, and Project Management`

 # Goal

-Write a Command Line Interface application to create, edit, delete, and manage notes.
+Write series of applications to create, edit, delete, and manage notes.
 Notes are structured in a user defined folders structure as a Git repo.
 Each note is saved with the git commit command.
 The tool is and easily extendable with plugins.

-# Technologies

-- TypeScript
-- oclif
-- Git

 # Organizational Structure